Client-to-server API reference

 • firstFactorToken, which can be sent in the header of the second request in order to log in and obtain a JWT access token.
 See Using firstFactorToken.

 • An authentication object, which contains the firstFactor that was used and an array of secondFactors that are valid for the user.
+For each of these second factors, isConfiguredByUser indicates whether the user has configured the factor, and, if present, isPreferredByUser indicates which factor the user prefers to log in with.

 #Using firstFactorToken